 Chicago Board of Trading or known as CBOT

 This was the first commodities stock market exchange established in the world in the year 1848.
-It is one of the leading exchanges in the world for trading in future and options.
+It is one of the leading exchanges in the world for trading in the future and options.
 In the beginning, CBOT dealt with agricultural commodities.
-Futures contract in CBOT evolved over a period of time to facilitate trading in non-storable agricultural commodities and nonagricultural products like Gold and Silver.
+Futures contracts in CBOT evolved over a period of time to facilitate trading in non-storable agricultural commodities and nonagricultural products like Gold and Silver.

 New York Mercantile Exchange known as NYMEX